 Is Medical Marijuana Legal in New York?

 In 2014 Governor Cuomo signed the Compassionate Care Act into law, making medical marijuana legal to use if the patient has been certified by both an approved medical provider and the state’s Department of Health.
 Once patients have completed the approval process, an I.D. will be sent to the address provided during the application process.
 Patients who wish to purchase MMJ (medical marijuana) must have the card with them at all times.

 Under the CCA, there are currently only four methods of marijuana consumption that are legal in New York; vaporizing, sublingual, capsular, and topical.
 Although many patients feel that smoking or eating cannabis is much easier, both have been prohibited.

 Although many medical professionals agree that marijuana has been shown to help treat several illnesses and symptoms, others do not believe it has medicinal qualities.
-The FDA, who is the federal approving authority, has declined to recognize the marijuana plant as a medicine.
+The FDA, which is the federal approving authority, has declined to recognize the marijuana plant as a medicine.
 It is interesting to note, however, that due to a scientific study of the chemicals in cannabis called cannabinoids, two medications in pill form that contains cannabinoid chemicals have been approved by the FDA.